Platinum Equity Acquires Flooring Distributor Paramount Global Surfaces

 O'Melveny & Myers and Alston & Bird served as Platinum Equity's legal counsel on the transaction.
 Robert W. Baird & Co. served as financial advisor to Platinum Equity on the transaction.

-The Blackstone Group provided financing for the transaction.
+Blackstone Credit provided financing for the transaction.

 Moelis & Company LLC served as exclusive financial advisor and Calfee, Halter & Griswold provided legal counsel to PGS.